Posts Tagged ‘Sports’

 I was good, shaking the machine just enough to keep the ball alive and avoid tilting.
 Sure, there were other people who played better, but on any given night I could rattle the machine, while my beer sat on the little table or nearby shelf waiting for me to lose the ball so it could resume it’s intended duty.

 I don’t imagine there was a secret plan scripted by the owners.
-They just offered cheap beer, a liquor store next door, free peanuts, pinball, pool, Slim Jims, pickled eggs, bags of chips and party mix, standard bar food, those red sausages in the big jar that I only had the nerve to eat once
+They just offered cheap beer, a liquor store next door, free peanuts, pinball, pool, Slim Jims, pickled eggs, bags of chips and party mix, standard bar food, those red sausages in the big jar that I only had the nerve to eat once, and an unpretentious atmosphere.
+It worked.

 For me, it’s now nostalgia.
-Occasionally I am in the neighborhood on business, but beer, pool and peanuts are not on the agenda.
-When home, I play pinball on my computer, shaking the machine with key strokes.
+Occasionally I was in the neighborhood on business, but beer, pool and peanuts are not on the agenda.
+When home, I play pinball on my computer, shaking the machine with keystrokes.
 Diet soda in a can or plastic bottle is my “draft.”

 *Sigh*